 I am a field biologist with extensive experience and a strong desire to be in direct contact with nature.
 I have an affinity for wildlife, with more experience in birds, amphibians, and reptiles.

-I'm particularly interested in learning about mammals in their natural habitat.
 In addition to observation, rescue, and conservation work, I have done photography and audiovisual production aimed at environmental education.
 It would be an incentive for me to work on projects of research /action in ecological development.
 Also, training /raising awareness of the general public about communities and animals in risky situations.

 My training has been enriched by my contact with different indigenous and peasants in Venezuela.
 As a result, I want to raise awareness about the human impact on planetary ecology and health, particularly with plastic pollution issues.
 Moreover, I enjoy linking my photographic and cultural promotion experiences with scientific and social research dissemination.

 Innovativeness: Biciola is an innovative machine based on a manual tumble -as seen in previous mechanical devices like the one developed by Sustainable Coastlines Hawaii, but our Prototype is activated by pedaling a bicycle.
 The concept is simple; it uses centrifugation to separate particles according to their density and rotor speed.
 All the materials are inserted into the sifter.
 A centrifugal force separates the plastics from the clean sand.
 Our device combines the technology of complex machines, such as the interchangeable size diameter mesh for a range of grain sizes with the simplicity and affordability adapted to the Latin-American context.